reorproject/reor/README.md

 ## About
 **Reor** is a private note-taking app that uses AI to organize notes: it automatically links related ideas, answers questions with your notes as context and provides full semantic search.
 Everything is stored locally and you can edit your notes with an Obsidian-like markdown editor.

 Reor was built right from the very start to **run models locally**.
-We believe running models locally *(and privately)* is essential: no one entity should be in control of AGI and put it behind a black box, no matter how "open" they claim to be.
+Running models locally *(and privately)* is essential: no one entity should be in control of AGI and put it behind a black box, no matter how "open" they claim to be.